-A significant decrease in demand for refined products in the markets served by our pipelines would reduce our ability to make distributions to our unitholders.
+A significant decrease in demand for refined products in the markets served by our pipelines could reduce our ability to make distributions to our unitholders.

-A sustained decrease in demand for refined products in the markets served by our pipelines would significantly reduce our revenues and, therefore, reduce our ability to make distributions to our unitholders.
+A sustained decrease in demand for refined products in the markets served by our pipelines could significantly reduce our revenues and, therefore, reduce our ability to make distributions to our unitholders.
 Factors that could lead to a decrease in market demand include:

-- . a recession or other adverse economic condition that results in lower spending by consumers on gasoline, diesel fuel, and travel; - an increase in the market price of crude oil that leads to higher refined product prices; - higher fuel taxes or other governmental or regulatory actions that increase, directly or indirectly, the cost of gasoline or other refined products; and - a shift by consumers to more fuel-efficient or alternative fuel vehicles or an increase in fuel economy, whether as a result of technological advances by manufacturers, pending legislation proposing to mandate higher fuel economy, or otherwise.
+- . a recession or other adverse economic condition that results in lower spending by consumers on gasoline, diesel fuel, and travel; - . an increase in the market price of crude oil that leads to higher refined product prices.
+Market prices for refined products and crude oil are subject to wide fluctuation in response to changes in global and regional supply over which we do not have any control; - higher fuel taxes or other governmental or regulatory actions that increase, directly or indirectly, the cost of gasoline or other refined products; - . a shift by consumers to more fuel-efficient vehicles or an increase in fuel economy, whether as a result of technological advances by manufacturers, pending legislation proposing to mandate higher fuel economy, or otherwise; and - . the increased use of alternative fuels, such as electricity, propane, natural gas, biodiesel, ethanol, and hydrogen.
+Several state and federal initiatives mandate alternative fuels use.
+In addition, several states in our market area have adopted income tax credits for the purchase of alternative fuel vehicles and alternate fuels.